Best Lightweight Folding Mobility Scooter UK (2026)

 Some mobility scooters for heavier people can be stronger if they’re the transportable type, rather than folding.

-Is ability to go up steep slopes important to you?
+Is the ability to go up steep slopes important to you?

 Do you live on quite a steep hill?
 Or are you planning longer journeys and may encounter some inclines?